acook/blacklight/README.markdown

 > blacklight: the language for people who want to code in it

-blacklight is a concatenative stack-based programming language with first-class queues and prototype-style objects.
+blacklight is a general-pupose multithreading concatenative stack-based programming language with first-class queues and prototype-style objects.

 blacklight doesn't need "variables",